 Q: Can your attorneys help me avoid conviction if I am guilty of a drug crime?

 You are not guilty until a jury renders a guilty verdict in court.
 Even if you took the steps necessary to commit a federal drug crime, it is still very possible that you have defenses you can use to fend off charges or avoid a conviction at trial.

 In federal drug crime cases – as in all criminal cases – the prosecution has the burden of proving your guilt beyond a reasonable doubt.
 From insufficient evidence to evidence that is inadmissible due to violations of your constitutional rights, there are many ways our attorneys can fight your charges regardless of the circumstances at hand.

 Q: What does it mean if I am accused of participating in a federal drug conspiracy?

 The federal drug conspiracy statute, 21 U.S.C.
 Section 846, is a key weapon in the DOJ’s arsenal for fighting the war on drugs.
 It allows for the prosecution of multiple individuals under a wide range of circumstances (including circumstances in which no substantive drug crime was committed), and it imposes penalties equal to those for substantive offenses.
 If you have been accused of participating in a federal drug conspiracy, we can help, but it is important that you contact us right away.

-Speak with a Federal Drug Crime Defense Lawyer at Oberheiden P.C.
+Speak with a Federal Drug Defense Attorney at Oberheiden P.C.